 Energy Fact Sheets

-The Iowa Environmental Council compiles and contributes to fact sheets on a variety of subjects related to clean energy including wind, solar, energy efficiency, transmission and climate.
+The Iowa Environmental Council compiles and contributes to fact sheets on a variety of subjects related to clean energy.
+Find fact sheets on the topics below.

 Solar Fact Sheets

 Solar energy has the potential to play a significant role in Iowa’s energy portfolio and has been gaining momentum in recent years with growth in solar projects statewide.

 2023 Solar Energy Fact Sheet

 Wind Fact Sheets

 Wind in Iowa: Past, Present, Future